 Barr's "Roseanne" alter-ego Roseanne Conner is also Trump supporter, further blurring the line between art and artist.
 Naturally Barr and the show's other executive producers, which include Gilbert, Werner, Bruce Helford, and Whitney Cummings, hope people will see her position as reflective of what's going on in the living rooms of people ABC is counting on to watch the show.

 And this trait is the very reason why updating "Roseanne" now makes sense for ABC, and for TV in general, and why it also may prove to be an effect litmus test in terms of measuring the depth and fury of the nation's social divide as well as the extent of the audience's political fatigue.

 During the months post-election the industry made noise about reassessing which elements of the American experience resonated with the realities of life for the working and middle class.
-Of course, the answer as long been, not many — at least, not since “Roseanne” was on the air.
+Of course, the answer has long been, not many — at least, not since "Roseanne" was on the air.

 Warm and honest realism is the lifeblood of "Roseanne," and in its best episodes, it mined gems of laughter in within the mud of relatable stressors, namely a family's ability to pay the bills or raise children on a shoestring budget in a rapidly transforming world.

 The extraordinary contribution of "Roseanne" cannot be disputed.
 Neither can the quality of its cast and their talents then, and now.

 Laurie Metcalf, returning as Roseanne's sister Jackie, won several Emmys for her work on the sitcom and is widely expected to net an Oscar nomination for her work on "Lady Bird."